jpforcioli/fmgshell/NOTES.md

    Does it make sense?

+# Naming conventions

+- FMG FS: FMG file system is made of PATH or (i.e., URL), and lead to tables or table entries.

 # TODO
 1. FMGSHELL instances should use a middleware FMG instance which is in turn using the FMG JSON RPC API... (todo: we should remove ``FMGSHELL.api``